10-Day Belgium and Netherlands Tour Packages

 Return to Cologne at 6:00 AM.
 Use your final hours to visit the Chocolate Museum or walk along the Rhine promenade.
 The morning is perfect for last-minute shopping in the Old Town before leaving the ship.

-What people love about 10 day Belgium and Netherlands tours
+What people love about 10-day Belgium and Netherlands tours

-- Holland & Belgium Tulip River Cruise (Amsterdam - Brussels - Amsterdam)
+- Tulip Serenade (Amsterdam - Amsterdam)